esper-io/dev-docs/docs/home/devicesdk.md

 App state can now be changed from the SDK.
 Every app supports three states:

-* DISABLE: Requires Android 5.0 and above.
+* **DISABLE**: Requires Android 5.0 and above.
 DPC Disables the app on the managed device.
-* SHOW: The app can be used by the managed device, and the shortcut is provided on the Home screen.
+* **SHOW**: The app can be used by the managed device, and the shortcut is provided on the Home screen.
-* HIDE: Hides the app, making it unusable in the DPC.
+* **HIDE**: Hides the app, making it unusable in the DPC.
 No shortcut is provided on the Home screen, but it is still possible for the app to run in the background.

 **Note: One cannot make state changes on an application if it is in kiosk mode.**